pixolution/PixolutionImageDownloader/README.md

   --verbose          Show each image url to download in stdout instead of
                      default progress bar

-♥ Crafted with love in Berlin by pixolution.de ♥
+♥ Crafted with love in Berlin by pixolution.org ♥
 ```

 Download options: